7.2 Job Control Builtins

 bg [jobspec ...]

 Resume each suspended job jobspec in the background, as if it had been started with ‘&’.
-If jobspec is not supplied, the current job is used.
-The return status is zero unless it is run when job control is not enabled, or, when run with job control enabled, any jobspec was not found or specifies a job that was started without job control.
+If jobspec is not supplied, the shell uses its notion of the current job. bg returns zero unless it is run when job control is not enabled, or, when run with job control enabled, any jobspec was not found or specifies a job that was started without job control.

 fg